zaidnourelhadi/gestion-inventaire/README.md

-This is a Next.js project bootstrapped with create-next-app.
+   This is a Next.js project.
    Nextjs Inventory Management Dashboard using frameworks Nextjs/TypeScript/Tailwind CSS as front-end and Express.js/Prisma as back-end

 Getting Started
 First, run the development server: